PacktPublishing/Hands-On-Graph-Analytics-with-Neo4j/README.md

 its relationship to u and v is more important and the edge between u and v is more probable.

+It looks like:

+Therefore, nodes u and v on the left-hand side are more likely to accept new connections:

+It should look like:

+Therefore, nodes u and v on the left-hand side are more likely to accept new connections.

 ## Instructions and Navigations
 All of the code is organized into folders.
 For example, Chapter02.